ahlemzrig/Ahlemzrig/content/authors/admin/_index.md

 title: Foued Hamouda
 ---

-Foued Hamouda is an associate professor of Finance at the University of Gabès.
+Foued Hamouda is an assistant professor of Finance (and H.D.R) at the University of Gabès.
 His research interests include Financial markets and Corporate finance.
-He is the Co-founders of the Observatory of South-East Tunisians' companies and a member of the Technology Transfer Office at the University of Gabès.
+He is the director and the Co-founders of the Observatory of South-East Tunisians' companies and a member of the Technology Transfer Office at the University of Gabès.